megazear7/orison/README.md

 ### TODO

-1. Delete everything in buildDir except the CNAME.
-Make the file names that get skipped a configurable array.
+1. Dont recursively find the data.json file.
+Just the one at the same level as the page being rendered.
+1. Provide some convenience methods for getting context information from pages, layouts, and partials.
+I.e. an easy way to get the matching layout, data.json, and global.json, and maybe even a way to crawl the tree to the root and doing parent / children type of stuff with the data.json files.
 1. Update the example /src files to be documentation of this project.
-1. Update the package definition, giving the project a name, and making the /bin/build.js installed as a global cli utility.
+1. Update the package definition.
+1. Make the /bin/build file the default module export
+1. Make a installable cli utility

 Partial definition
 ```